themartiancompany/evm-gnupg/README.md

 # EVM GNUPG

-A GNUPG wrapper to create an Ur compatible GPG key.
+A GNUPG wrapper to create an EVM-compatible GPG key.

 ```bash
 evm-gpg \